-When accessing abortion care, we know how important it is to be able to find quality, impartial advice.
-We are here to support you, and will always offer confidential and non-judgemental support should you wish to discuss your decision and learn more about abortion.
+We know how important it is to be able to find quality, impartial advice when considering your pregnancy and abortion options.
+Abortion providers like MSI UK will always offer confidential and non-judgemental support should you wish to discuss your decision and learn more about accessing abortion care.

 Where to find abortion advice

 The most important thing to remember when looking for abortion advice is that abortion providers like MSI UK will always offer impartial, confidential and non-judgemental support, and provide a safe space where you can ask any questions you have.
 You can get in touch with us whenever you want, even if you haven’t made a decision about whether to access abortion care, and are just looking for more information about your pregnancy options.

 You have the right to change your mind about accessing abortion services at any time – even if you have made a booking or had a consultation – and we will support you whether your decision is to continue or end a pregnancy.
 Abortion providers will also never proceed with treatment unless you are absolutely sure in your decision.

 Our call centre agents and clinical teams are available to answer any questions you have and provide surgical and medical abortion advice, including how to access abortion care and what to expect during and after treatment.